10 Nontoxic Shampoos Without Harmful Chemicals (2025)

 The Good Trade editors endorse products we’ve personally researched, tested, and genuinely love.
 Learn more about our methodology and business model here.

-Why choose nontoxic shampoos and conditioners?
+What are the benefits of nontoxic shampoos and conditioners?

-We love choosing shampoos that are free of harmful sulfates — sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES), to be precise.
+Our editors are big fans of shampoos that are free of harmful sulfates — sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES), to be precise.
 These harsh surfactants can strip color from color-treated hair, along with your hair’s natural moisture, leaving it drier and more prone to breakage.
 Sulfates also have the potential to disrupt our hormones, too.

 We also like to avoid parabens and endocrine-disrupting phthalates, which none of the products on this list have.
 In general, we like to look for formulations with simple, natural ingredients and no synthetic fragrances.
-A brand’s ethos and sustainability practices are incredibly important to us, too, which is why you’ll find B-Corps throughout this list, along with brands that are plastic-free or even certified climate neutral.
+A brand’s ethos and sustainability practices are incredibly important to us, too, which is why you’ll find B-Corps throughout this list, along with brands that are plastic-free or even certified climate-neutral.

 To those ends, here are a few of our favorite natural shampoos without toxic chemicals on the market right now, each of which has been editor-tested and approved.
 Read on for more details about these natural shampoos and their conditioner counterparts, and find out which one might be right for you.

-Our methodology and criteria
+Our criteria and methodology:

-NATURAL/ORGANIC | Each shampoo is free of sodium lauryl sulfate and other harsh ingredients, many with certifications to back them up (like B-Corp or EWG-verified).
+- NATURAL/ORGANIC | Each shampoo is free of sodium lauryl sulfate and other harsh ingredients, many with certifications to back them up like B-Corp or EWG verified.

-EFFICACY | I personally tested each product for efficacy, and you’ll find more details about exactly how each one left my hair feeling.
+- EFFICACY | I personally tested each product for efficacy, and you’ll find more details about exactly how each one left my hair feeling.

-AFFORABLE | Cost is a number-one factor for a lot of folks, so we’ve included a range of price points here.
+- AFFORDABLE | Cost is a number-one factor for a lot of folks, so we’ve included a range of price points here.
 They go for over $4 per ounce at the high end to less than $1 per ounce at the low end.

-SCENT | I’m a sucker for a good scent!
+- SCENT | I’m a sucker for a good scent!
 I’ve described the scent of each shampoo below, and noted which ones might be a bit too strong for folks who are sensitive to smell.
+We’ve only chosen brands that can ensure their fragrance compositions are also nontoxic.

 To learn more about natural, clean beauty, check out our lists of natural skincare, aluminum-free natural deodorants, and plastic-free shampoo bars.